hazybluedot/hazyblue.me/content/posts/archive/2013-05-15-open-source-treks-to-the-final-frontier.md

 ---
 title: !
-'And Now You''re an Anstronaut: Open Source Treks to The Final Frontier'
+'And Now You''re an Astronaut: Open Source Treks to The Final Frontier'
 created_at: Wed, 15 May 2013 17:09:32 +0000
 kind: article
 published: true